Stardust-kyun/calla/README.md

 ## Contact

-You can find me on discord at [Stardust-kyun#5994](https://discord.com/users/417133059654156299) and matrix at `stardust-kyun:matrix.org`.
+You can find me on discord at [Stardust-kyun#5994](https://discord.com/users/417133059654156299), matrix at [stardust-kyun:matrix.org](https://matrix.to/#/@stardust-kyun:matrix.org), and email at [stardust-kyun@proton.me](mailto:stardust-kyun@proton.me).
 I also have a [discord server](https://discord.gg/38hQb6V8AW) with help available and updates for when new features are added.